Birdyy2808/python-project-chatbot/Readme.md

 📌 Features

-✔ Automates text selection from a browser window
+✅ Automates text selection from a browser window

-✔ Copies chat history and sends it to OpenAI for response generation ✔ Pastes AI-generated response back into the chat automatically ✔ Customizable to work with any chat platform
+✅ Copies chat history and sends it to OpenAI for response generation

+✅ Pastes AI-generated response back into the chat automatically

+✅ Customizable to work with any chat platform

 🛠 Tech Stack

 Python 3.x 🐍

 PyAutoGUI
-Pyperclip